alan-turing-institute/clean-air-infrastructure/README.md

 ## Static data

-We can now insert `static data` into our local test database.
+The database requires a number of static datasets.
+We can now insert `static data` into our local database.
 To do so you will need a SAS Token to access static datafiles stored on Azure.

 ### Get a SAS token